jgerchen/polyploid_variant_calling/README.md

 * **log_dir** log files (direct output of stdout and/or stderr or rules and shell scripts) will be put here
 * **depthmask_dir** location where the [depthmask script](https://github.com/jgerchen/polyploid_popgen/tree/main/depth_mask) will put the deptmask bed and additional output files
 * **report_dir** location where additional plots and stats are saved, which can later be used to generate a [Snakemake report](https://snakemake.readthedocs.io/en/stable/snakefiles/reporting.html), although I did not implement extensive plotting functions for all of the rules yet
+* **sample_read_file** This is a tab-separated file that collects information from samples, libraries, fastq-files, adapter files and ploidy.
+This file is generated based on your **sample_list** by running the rule **get_sample_reads**, however you may want to check it to see if forward and reverse reads are assigned correctly to libraries and you can edit it by hand if something went wrong.

 #### Pre-run scripts